Telecommunication-Telemedia-Assessment/avrateNG/README.md

 # avrateNG
 ![animation](doc/animation.gif)

-avrateNG is a video, image, and general multimedia rating system, based on a simple web interface. avrateNG is developed as part of research in the [AVT Group](https://www.tu-ilmenau.de/en/audio-visual-technology/).
+avrateNG is a video, image, and general multimedia rating system, based on a simple web interface. avrateNG is developed as part of the research in the [AVT Group](https://www.tu-ilmenau.de/en/audio-visual-technology/).

 avrateNG was inspired by [AVrate](https://github.com/Telecommunication-Telemedia-Assessment/AVRate).